Core Concepts

 | Soul | Who the agent is — voice, character | Rarely.
 You probably have 1–2. |

-| Persona | How the agent works — role, workflow | Per task or session |
+| Persona | The role the agent plays | Per task or session |

 | Rules | What constraints apply — guardrails | Per project or persona |

-| Brain | Saved snapshot of all three | When you want a repeatable setup |
+| Brain | Saved bundle of the five above | When you want a repeatable setup |

 How they compose

-Section titled “How they compose”At sync time, brainjar merges the active soul, persona, and rules into a single config block.
+Section titled “How they compose”At sync time, brainjar merges the active soul, persona, procedure, and rules into a single config block.
 Rules come from two sources:

 - Explicitly activated via